Cultural Differences in Certain Countries and My Own

-Having travelled in the old Soviet Union have given me other experiences of people’s reactions than I could find at home.
+Having travelled in the old Soviet Union have given me other experiences of people’s reactions that I could find at home.

 The hardest part for me was to adjust to Jutland in Denmark after the five years in Sweden.
 Jutland is situated FAR from Copenhagen the capital of Denmark.
 I lived in Copenhagen nearly forty years so for me Copenhagen was Denmark.

-The accent is very different in Jutland and it’s not well accepted to speak like you do in Copenhagen.
+The accent is very different in Jutland, and it’s not well accepted to speak like you do in Copenhagen.
 It’s regarded rather vulgar.
-My handicap was even worse a I was influenced by Swedish.
+My handicap was even worse, and I was influenced by Swedish.

 A few hundred years ago Swedish and Danish was the same language, but our kings liked to fight so we did not get on so well and the Swedish people can’t understand Danish at all.
 I had to be fluent in Swedish living there and I learned by listening to tapes and radio.
 Moving to Jutland due to my husband’s job, I probably spoke with a slight mixture of Swedish and what they speak in Copenhagen.

 Worse than that was that I couldn’t recognize the mimic of those I was conversing.
 As a health visitor you have to be able to communicate with every body.

 In Copenhagen we laugh a lot and speak to strangers without hesitation.
 In Jutland you don’t use too many words and mimic unless you know each other well.

 It took me years to just be myself in a moderate form though.